Sidebar

 Marius Petkus (VU VU Microbiology and biotechnology)

-Since the establishment of the Sector more than 20 thesis by undergraduate and postgraduate students were prepared.
+Since the establishment of the Sector, more than 20 theses by undergraduate and postgraduate students have been prepared.